ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/readme.md

 <!--
     Change the following steps based on specific instructions.
 -->
-The following sections explain how to build a Docker image of the inference server that uses AI logic (i.e., YoloV3 for object detection) on a GPU-accelerated VM.
+The following sections explain how to build a Docker image of an inference server that uses AI logic (i.e., YoloV3 for object detection) on a GPU accelerated VM.
 1. Create a YoloV3 inference engine by running the Jupyter notebook titled [yg1_create_inference_engine.ipynb] (/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/yg1_create_inference_engine.ipynb).
-The inference engine wrapper will retrieve image data, analyse it, and return the analysis as output.
+The inference engine wrapper will retrieve image data, analyze it, and return the analysis as output.
 2. Create a local Docker image by running the Jupyter notebook titled [yg2_create_local_container_image.ipynb](/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/yg2_create_local_container_image.ipynb) to containerize the ML solution.
 The ML solution consists of a web application and an inference server.
 3. Before uploading the Docker image, test the image locally by running the Jupyer notebook titled [yg3_local_test.ipynb] (/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/yg3_local_test.ipynb).

 ## Deployment
-The following section will explain how to deploy the Docker image and run media graphs to get started with LVA.
+The following section will explain how to deploy the Docker image and run media graphs on LVA.

-The image below summarizes the deployment process for LVA.
-As the dashed lines connecting the container registries and the Edge device grouping show, LVA can be utilized using containers hosted on the Internet, on a local network, or even on a local machine.
+The image below summarizes the deployment scheme of LVA.
+As the dashed lines connecting the container registries and the Edge device indicate, LVA can be utilized using containers hosted on the Internet, on a local network, or even on a local machine.

 <img src="../documents/_architecture.png" width=500px/>